oVirt/ovirt-site/source/feature/migration-network.html.md

 *   dstparams: hibernation volumes definition
 *   mode: migration/hibernation
 *   method: rotten legacy
-*   dstqemu': dedicated migration address of destination host, according to <http://libvirt.org/html/libvirt-libvirt.html#virDomainMigrateToURI2> such as `tcp://<ip of migration network on remote node>`
+*   dstqemu': dedicated migration address of destination host.
+Would be used to build libivrt's `miguri` [argument](http://libvirt.org/html/libvirt-libvirt.html#virDomainMigrateToURI2) such as `tcp://<ip of migration network on remote node>`.

 #### Engine